OllieBullGB/DNLML/README.md

     - Nuxt3

 ### Using the API
-Because I have some credits left over from OpenAI, please feel free to use the API :)
+Because I have some credits left over from OpenAI, please feel free to use the DNLML API :)

 url: https://python-nlai-service.onrender.com/
 - / : says Hello